CSCfi/rahti-user-guide/docs/introduction/sla.md

  * Planned service breaks - Announced to the customer at least three weeks in advance
  * Unplanned service breaks

-## Service components & dependencies
-The service covered by this SLA is made up of the following (technical and logical) service components:

- * Kajaani datacenter infrastructure
- * Funet network
- * CSC’s helpdesk
- * CSC’s cPouta service
- * CSC’s identity management service

 ## Support